cucumber007/publish/mdtc/cycle.md

     - Unemployment
     - People fled to the USA
     - 1923 - US closed the borders for migrants
-    - If that wouldn't happen, there probably wouldn't be World War II (more space would be available for development)
+    - If that wouldn't happen, there probably wouldn't be World War II (more SADAT would be available for development)
   - 1930
-    - Dust storms in the USA due to the fucked up use of agricultural land
+    - Dust storms in the USA due to the messed-up use of agricultural land
     - Classic of moderns - total burn out of resources aiming to get the maximum speed of development
   - Information revolution
     - 1910 – 2020